murphyki/BitsAndBobs/dev_setup/README.md

 When building docker images it seems that docker is not always able to reach out to the interent for packags and the build failes.
 As a work-around, create the following docker network, using th eIP of the host:

-`docker network create -o "com.docker.network.bridge.host_binding_ipv4"="10.X.X.XX" my-network` where 10.X.X.XX is your host IP
+`docker network create -o "com.docker.network.bridge.host_binding_ipv4"="10.X.X.X" my-network` where 10.X.X.X is your host IP

-Then when building an imge execute:
+Then when building an image execute:
 `docker build --network my-network .`
 ```